 Ofsted inspections resume

-Routine Ofsted inspections resume on the 23rd of September, 2024.
+Routine Ofsted inspections returned on the 23rd of September, 2024.
 The recent Ofsted changes to remove the use of single-word overall judgements will apply to maintained primary schools, nursery schools, and academies.

 If inspected, private nurseries and childminders will still have an overall judgement.
-The suggested plan is to expand the removal of the overall single-word judgement to EYFS settings and independent schools by next year.
+The suggested plan is to expand the removal of the overall single-word judgement to EYFS settings and independent schools this year (2025).

 The new changes set out in the Inspection Handbook mention EYFS provision as any provision provided to children in the early years range before or after school and also during holidays.

-Nurseries and EYFS settings will still be inspected using the Early Years Inspection Handbook.
+Nurseries and EYFS settings will still be inspected using the Early Years Inspection Handbook – although we are expecting a new Early Years Inspection Framework to be released this year.

-As previously mentioned, on the 4th of September, 2024, there will no longer be a single-word judgement given to the overall inspection.
+As mentioned on the 4th of September, 2024, there will no longer be a single-word judgement given to the overall inspection.

 - Quality of Education